octue/octue-sdk-python/docs/using_services/authentication.md

 1. Access your service accounts [here](https://console.cloud.google.com/iam-admin/serviceaccounts),
-    making sure the correct project is selected
+    making sure the correct project is selected, or ask your Twined service network administrator
 2. Click on the relevant service account, go to the "Keys" tab, and create (download) a JSON key for it - it will be called `<project-name>-XXXXX.json`.